cbonoz/lisk21/README.md

 ## What we learned

-- How to manage and create NFT's on Lisk
+- How to manage and create NFT's using the Lisk SDK.
-- Integrate Lisk with an IPFS use case.
+- Tie a lisk NFT to a created bundle of documents hosted on IPFS.

 ## Testing / User Flow